eigenhombre/splasher/README.md

 Duration defaults to 2500 msec.

-The splash file image will usually be located in the project resources directory for your project (usually `resources/`), as shown.
+The splash image file should be located in the project resources directory for your project (usually `resources/`), as shown.

 The `System/exit` is required for your Seesaw / Swing app to exit.